12. Wrappers

 However, Sinergym enhances its functionality with some additional features:

-• It includes the last unnormalized observation as an attribute, which is very useful for logging.
+• It includes the last unnormalized observation as an environment attribute, which is very useful for logging.

 • It provides access to the means and variations used for normalization calibration, addressing the low-level issues found in the original wrapper.

-• The automatic calibration can be enabled or disabled as you interact with the environment, allowing the calibration to remain static instead of adaptive.
+• The automatic calibration can be enabled or disabled as you interact with the environment, allowing the calibration to remain static instead of adaptive (useful for model evaluations).

 In addition, this wrapper saves the values of mean and var in txt files in the *Sinergym* output.
 This should be used in case of evaluating the model later.
 An example of its use can be found in the use case Loading a model.
 It is also important that normalization calibration update is deactivated during evaluation processes.